JD1-mx/url-share-tracking/README.md

 ## Glossary

-- **Intergolf** — the operator of the vehicles; the one managing the spreadsheet.
+- **intergulf** — the operator of the vehicles; the one managing the spreadsheet.
 - **Customer (e.g. DHL)** — the recipient of the share link; sees only the one vehicle the link points at.
 - **Tenderd** — the telematics platform the vehicles report to; source of GPS data.
-- **n8n workflow** — middleware that translates Intergolf's spreadsheet into the JSON the app expects.
+- **n8n workflow** — middleware that translates intergulf's spreadsheet into the JSON the app expects.
-- **`time_added`** — the timestamp Intergolf assigns when adding a vehicle to the share.
+- **`time_added`** — the timestamp intergulf assigns when adding a vehicle to the share.
 Becomes the start of the history window the customer can see.